IHTSDO/OTF-User-Module/readme.txt

 OTF User Security Module

+Note for those simply interested in getting something working fast: i.e. Quick and dirty - get running w/o explanation read QuickAndDirty.txt

 1) Introduction
 2) Building
 3) Example files
 4) Moving data between XML and StormPath
 5) Running the web apps
-6) Quick and dirty - get running w/o explanation read QuickAndDirty.txt
+6) URLS - What you can ask for and the URL to do it.
+7) Authentication - tokens

 (1) Introduction